rediet/beerbuzzer/README.md

 Project setup
 ------------------------------------------------------------
-The file "secrets.h" containing sensitive information like WiFi SSID and password as well as the host and resource of the incoming webhook is not under source control.\
+The file "secrets.h" containing sensitive information like WiFi SSID and password as well as the host and resource used for the webservice request is not under source control.\
 Below is a sample structure:

 #define SECRET_SSID "your-wifi-ssid"\